cedricbahirwe/uikit-projects/README.md

  - A game where user is supposed to find the right flag for a given country between a set of 3 flags.
  - Demonstration of Home Screen Quick Actions(Shortcuts) .

-## QuickScanner: A Document Scanning App
+## QuickScanner: A Document Scanning Sample App

 - Uses VisonKit to scan documents and View them as Images.

 ## TabViewer
-- Brings a experience of using a Swipeable TabView with a smooth animation.
+- Brings a  custom Swipeable TabView with smooth animation.